BimalaWijekoon/CSE-Weather-Model/README.md

 This project develops a machine learning model for weather prediction that will be deployed on an **ESP32-S3 microcontroller**.
 The system uses environmental sensors to predict weather conditions in real-time, making it suitable for IoT applications, smart agriculture, and environmental monitoring.

+**Key Innovation:** Uses **YDF (Yggdrasil Decision Forests)** - Google's next-generation decision forest library for faster, more efficient model training and deployment.

 **Course:** COE3012 Computer System Engineering
 **Institution:** [Your Institution]
 **Academic Year:** 2025

 ## 🎯 Objectives

-- **Primary Goal:** Develop a TensorFlow Decision Forest model for weather classification
+- **Primary Goal:** Develop a YDF (Yggdrasil Decision Forests) model for weather classification
-- **Target Platform:** ESP32-S3 microcontroller with TensorFlow Lite
+- **Target Platform:** ESP32-S3 microcontroller with optimized C++ deployment
 - **Sensor Integration:** BME280, AHT10, and BH1750 environmental sensors
 - **Real-time Prediction:** Classify weather conditions from sensor readings
-- **Edge Deployment:** Optimize model for microcontroller constraints
+- **Edge Deployment:** Optimize model for microcontroller constraints with microsecond inference

 ## 🔧 Hardware Components